 Monkton has an active recreation committee which plans recreational activities and maintains current recreational facilities.
-The committee and this plan support the up-keep and creation of new outdoor recreational facilities, such as multi-use trails, hiking and biking paths when opportunities arise, including the use of class 4 roads no longer used for motor vehicles.
-The neighboring towns of Bristol and Hinesburg have active recreation committees and programs open to Monkton residents.
+The committee and this plan support the up-keep and creation of new outdoor

 CULTURAL RESOURCES

 Early cultural activities revolved around the various church groups in Monkton.
 Earliest were the Baptists and Congregationalists, followed shortly by the Methodists and later by the Friends Society, all organized in the late 1790's or shortly after 1800.
 Over the years, these groups built and sold to one another various church buildings in Monkton Boro and Monkton Ridge.
 The church built in 1879 by The Society of Friends on Monkton Ridge is still currently in use by the Methodists.
 It replaces a meetinghouse built by the Quakers in 1798.
 In 1866, the Methodists built the church still standing in East Monkton.
 At that time it was part of a thriving settlement of many homes and shops that are now gone.